wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-15-gcloud-fundamentals-core-infrastructure.md

 - Prompt refinement: Iterative process to improve results.
 - Role-based prompting: Providing context for the LLM.
 - Leveraging Gemini: Using the model as a collaborative tool.

+---

+## Next Steps

+Follow with me the [notes](ess-gcloud-infra-foundation) of the next course in the series, [Essential Google Cloud Infrastructure: Foundation](https://www.cloudskillsboost.google/course_templates/50).